 To help us all to develop our own risk management plans and have helpful discussions with our local authorities, we will put here examples of the procedures being followed in cases where ringing of some kind has resumed at Scottish towers.

-St Paul’s Cathedral, Dundee (SEC): Ringing has resumed at St Paul’s to coincide with resumption of morning services in the church on 2nd August.
+St Paul’s Cathedral, Dundee (SEC): August 2020: Ringing resumed at St Paul’s to coincide with resumption of morning services in the church on 2 August.
 On this first occasion, after a check of the bells and fittings, three ringers rang bells 1, 3 and 5, for 15 mins prior to the service.
 The ringing room door was kept open for ventilation, ringers wore a mask, sanitised hands before and after, and each stayed on the same bell for the duration.
 Alternate bells were used to ensure social distancing.
 It is planned to ring at least three bells, and possibly 4 (adding in the 7th), prior to the main Sunday service over the coming weeks (invited ringers only).
+9 May 2021: With permission given for Sunday service ringing, the band restarted after many months of silence; only 4 ringers are allowed, in order to adhere to the 2m rule.
+19 June 2021: St Paul’s Dundee ringers were very pleased to be able to ring before the service of Installation of the Revd.
+Canon Dr. Elizabeth Thomson as Rector and Provost of St. Paul’s on Saturday 19 June.

-St Mary’s Cathedral, Edinburgh (SEC): Ringing is taking place on 6 bells on Sundays for about 15 minutes (invited ringers only).
+St Mary’s Cathedral, Edinburgh (SEC): July 2020: Ringing is taking place on 6 bells on Sundays for about 15 minutes (invited ringers only).
 This is made easier because the ringing room is large (!) and helped by having some ringers who are from the same household and thus can ring closely spaced ropes.
 Before the first open Evensong since lockdown, a 240 of doubles was rung on bells 1, 2, 4, 6, 7 and 8 on 19 July – see BellBoard here: https://bb.ringingworld.co.uk/view.php?id=1378565.
+December 2020: Socially distanced ringing following all guidance has been possible on Sundays since July, and there was also ringing over Christmas on the same basis.
+January 2021: Sunday ringing has stopped, after six months.
+Six bells were rung each week for 15 minutes, but now there are no longer services and the building is shut; the bells have been rung down until services recommence.
+Easter Sunday 2021: 120 Plain Bob Doubles was rung on 1-2-4-6-7-8.